anirudhgangadharan/CVD-Risk-Model-Gadag-Study/README.md

 If you use this code or data in your research, please cite our paper:

-> Ift, J., & Gangadharan, A. (Year).
-"Machine Learning for Cardiovascular Risk Stratification: A Comparative Study on the Predictive Power of Engineered Features vs. Minimal WHO/ISH Inputs." *Journal Name*, Volume(Issue), pp. XX-XX.
+>L Iti, J., & Gangadharan, A. (2025).
+CVD-Risk-Model-Gadag-Study: Machine Learning for Cardiovascular Risk Stratification.
+GitHub Repository. https://github.com/anirudhgangadharan/CVD-Risk-Model-Gadag-Study

 ---